egoist/vuepack/README.md

 A starter for Vue and Webpack, Hot-reload, PostCSS, Build tools.

+>Note that Node 5(with NPM 3) or above is highly recommended for a faster installing speed(especially for Babel 6) and preventing from unknown issues.

 ## Cli tool

 Use [VuePack Cli](https://github.com/egoist/vuepack-cli) to generate a new project: